UpadhyayAshmita/Mathematical_foundation_of_machine_learning/labs/lab0.md

 Overall, the steps follow that you make changes to your local repo, add the changes to the staging area, commit the changes, and push the changes to your forked repository.
 You can check the changes on your forked repository at the GitLab website.

+<p style="color:red;"> NOTE: You can have the full credits after you finish the first two tasks. </p>

 ### **Task 3: Practice Fork repository and Pull request**
 The third task is to practice the fork repository and pull request.
 You can use the following commands to practice fork repository and pull request as I will update the code in the center repository.
+This case happens when your forked repository is both behind and ahead of the center repository, it means you have made changes that aren't in the upstream repository (ahead) and there are changes in the upstream repository that you don't have (behind).
+To synchronize your repository with the upstream while keeping your own commits, you can use a combination of `git fetch`, `git merge`, or `git rebase`.
 To check if the central (upstream) repository has been updated since you forked or last updated your repository, you can follow these steps:

 1. **Configure a Remote for the Upstream Repository:**